fullerjamesr/uchicago-spa-docs/negative_stain.rst

 .. admonition::
    "Blotting" during negative staining

    Between the steps listed above, you are touching the edge of the grid to filter paper to remove the majority of fluid from the grid surface.
 Keep in mind that this is **not** intended to utterly dehydrate the grid surface.
 Doing so before the sample is fixed by the stain would be quite detrimental to your sample!
-Thus, except perhaps for the final blot after staining: Move quickly and draw away only as much liquid as a gentle side-touch to filter paper can readily remove!
+Thus, except perhaps for the final blot after staining: Move quickly and draw away only as much liquid as a gentle side-touch to filter paper can remove!

 The combined effects of sample concentration time * incubation time will determine the resulting density of particles on the grid.